angular/angular/aio/content/guide/universal.md

 Meanwhile, the browser downloads the client app scripts in background.
 Once loaded, Angular transitions from the static server-rendered page to the dynamically rendered views of the live client app.

-To make this work, the template for server-side rendering contains the `<script>` tags necessary to load the JavaScript libraries and other assets for the full client app.
+To make this work, the template for server-side rendering contains the `<script>` tags necessary to load the JavaScript and other asset files for the interactive client app.

-As is often the case, the unmodified client `index.html` acts as the template for server-side rendering.
+As is often the case, a production version of the client `index.html` acts as the template for server-side rendering.
+You'll get to that [soon](#index-universal).

-But you do have to adjust the root `AppModule`.
+Essential changes to the root `AppModule` are the immediate concern.

 Open file `src/app/app.module.ts` and find the `BrowserModule` import in the `NgModule` metadata.
 Replace that import with this one: